 cafe-darwin-jannik-2400x1672 Type post Author Michael Flannery Date May 13, 2021 CategoriesBioethicsEvolution Tagged , Adrian Desmond, cancel culture, Charles Darwin, history, intelligence, James Moore, morality, natural selection, Racism, Richard Owen, The College Fix, The Descent of Man, University of Sheffield, women Charles Darwin: Racist Spokesman for Anglo-Male Superiority?
 Michael Flannery May 13, 2021 Bioethics, Evolution 4 The University of Sheffield’s teaching and research handbook has declared Charles Darwin a “racist.”
 Read More ›

-Victor-Borge Type post Date July 7, 2017 CategoriesEngineeringIntelligent Design Tagged , __k-review, Braille, evolution, hands, Howard Glicksman, information, intelligent design, nerve fibers, nerves, physiology, PNAS, sensors, skin, Steve Laufmann, touch, University of Chicago, University of Sheffield Design at Your Fingertips: Researchers Struggle to Model Sense of Touch Science and Culture July 7, 2017 Engineering, Intelligent Design 8 Your hands feel in detail thanks to tens of thousands of sensors, and detailed information encoded by their positions and firing times.
+Victor-Borge Type post Date July 7, 2017 CategoriesEngineeringIntelligent Design Tagged , __k-review, evolution, hands, Howard Glicksman, information, intelligent design, nerves, physiology, PNAS, sensors, skin, Steve Laufmann, touch, University of Chicago, University of Sheffield Design at Your Fingertips: Researchers Struggle to Model Sense of Touch Science and Culture July 7, 2017 Engineering, Intelligent Design 8 Your hands feel in detail thanks to tens of thousands of sensors, and detailed information encoded by their positions and firing times.
 Read More ›